rotskoff-group/idiom/README.md

 print(sequences)
 ```

-Lower temperatures concentrate sampling on more likely residues.
-Setting `top_p=0.9` restricts
-each step to the most likely residues whose cumulative probability reaches 90%.
-Use `seed` for reproducibility with a fixed batch size and sampling settings.
-Length filtering
-draws at most `max_oversample * n` candidates and may return fewer than `n` sequences
-if too few fall within the requested range.

-For de novo FASTA output, use `model.generate_unprompted_fasta("idrs.fasta", n=10)` or:
+To have generated sequences directly output to a FASTA file, use `model.generate_unprompted_fasta("idrs.fasta", n=10)` or:

 ```bash
 idiom_generate unprompted --model jxliu2/idiom-300M --n 10 --out idrs.fasta
 ```

-### Prompted generation
+## Prompted generation

-For prompted generation, supply a protein sequence and its IDR span.
-See [Sequence conventions](#sequence-conventions)
-for residue position indexing conventions.
+For prompted generation, you must supply a protein sequence as well as the IDR span that you would like to re-generate.
+IDiom uses the specified IDR's preceding N-terminal residues and following C-terminal residues as the prompt for generating new IDRs.
+Please see [Sequence conventions](#sequence-conventions) for residue position indexing conventions.

 This example uses the flanking context around the IDR within residues 119–259 (1-based, inclusive) of human [NPM1 (UniProt P06748)](https://www.uniprot.org/uniprotkb/P06748/entry) as the prompt for generating IDRs: